RYG-Labs/StarkMine/README.md

 Overview

-StarkMine is a decentralized mining protocol built on the StarkNet ecosystem, designed to enable efficient, secure, and scalable mining operations.
-It leverages zero-knowledge proofs to ensure transparency and trustlessness while optimizing computational resources for miners and validators.
+StarkMine is a decentralized, gamified cryptocurrency mining game on Starknet, designed to make mining accessible, engaging, and integrated with Starknet’s DeFi ecosystem.
+StarkMine aims to bring new gaming model with lower costs, richer gameplay, and community-driven growth that can flood users to Starknet